Get help downloading files.

 Transfer Degree Approval

 As of summer 2009, all community and technical colleges must seek State Board approval for programs that transfer to four-year colleges and universities within Washington State.
 All programs that existed prior to summer 2009 are automatically approved by the State Board.
 Please review the program approval policy prior to completing the program approval request form.
-Questions about the program approval policy should be directed to Michelle Andreas, 360-704-4338.
+Questions about the program approval policy should be directed to Joyce Hammer , 360-704-4338.
 The completed program approval request form should be emailed to Jackie Eppler-Clark.

 College in the High School Academic/Transfer Guidelines

 The College in the High School Academic/Transfer Guidelines were approved by the Instruction Commission and public baccalaureate provosts in 2004.